csbyun-data/C-Pro/chap02/Function_Pointer_Tutorials/README.md

   ```
   ![image](https://github.com/user-attachments/assets/a66e1312-aef0-4c34-8902-ed4507cfe296)

+* 3.How to Implement Callback Functions in C and C++
   * 3.2 How to Implement a Callback in C ?
   ```c
   void qsort( ... , int(_USERENTRY *cmpFunc)(const void*, const void*)) {